 - Scalability and customization: PLM software should scale with businesses as they grow and products become more complex.
 I assess whether the tool offers customization options like configurable workflows, dashboards, and reporting tools.
 A great PLM system should allow organizations to tailor the platform to their specific product types, compliance requirements, and operational processes without constant reliance on external consultants.

 - Compliance and quality management: Regulatory compliance is a big challenge for the automotive, aerospace, and medical device industries.
-I assess whether the PLM platform includes built-in support for quality processes (like CAPA, ISO standards, FDA regulations) and audit trails.
+I assess whether the PLM platform includes built-in support for quality processes (like CAPA, ISO standards, and FDA regulations) and audit trails.
 I also look for documentation control, operational risk management tools, and electronic signature support to help teams maintain compliance with minimal friction.

 - Allow users to create and manage product configurations and bill of materials (BOM)